amlconf/aml/README.md

 AML - instance-specific finetuned attribution model

-## Running AML
+## Config
 All datasets, models and amounts are in config/tasks.py.

 Llama model should be local (huggingface meta llama model requirements).
 We used - meta-llama/Llama-2-7b-hf model.

-DistilBERT - ag-news - we did not fined a finetuned-model.
+DistilBERT - ag-news - we did not find a finetuned-model.
 We trained one and we will upload it to huggingface.

-Datasets size are the original datasets size, unless defined otherwise.
+Datasets sizes are the original datasets size, unless defined otherwise.

+## Running AML
 Examples of running our method on BERT and LLAMA:
 ```
 runs/run_bert.py